xxx87/weather/README.md

 # Weather

-A simple script to get the weather from the current location
+A simple script to get the weather from the current location!